OpenPrinting/ipp-usb/ipp-usb.8.md

      handles IPP request but returned status is not reliable.
 Affects only `ipp-usb` initialization.

-   * `init-delay = NNN`<br>
+   * `init-delay = DELAY `<br>
-     Delay, in milliseconds, between device is opened and, optionally, reset, and the first request is sent to device
+     Delay, between device is opened and, optionally, reset, and the first request is sent to device.

    * `init-reset = none | soft | hard`<br>
      How to reset device during initialization.
 Default is `none`

-   * `request-delay` = NNN<br>
+   * `request-delay` = DELAY <br>
-     Delay, in milliseconds, between subsequent requests
+     Delay, between subsequent requests.

    * `usb-max-interfaces = N`<br>
-     Don't use more that N USB interfaces, even if more is available
+     Don't use more that N USB interfaces, even if more is available.

+The DELAY parameter can be specified either as an unsigned integer (in milliseconds) or as a sequence of decimal numbers with an optional fraction and a unit suffix, such as "300ms," "0.5s," or "2m30s."
+Valid time units are "ns," "us" (or "µs"), "ms," "s," "m," and "h."

 If you found out about your device that it needs a quirk to work properly or it does not work with `ipp-usb` at all, although it provides IPP-over-USB